svelte-pilot/svelte-pilot/README.md

 ```

 The `beforeEnter` hook is used to define a function that will be executed before a route transition occurs.
 When the
-navigation is triggered, the `beforeEnter` hook function in the incoming RouterView configurations will be triggered.
+navigation is triggered, the `beforeEnter` hook function in the incoming View configurations will be triggered.
 ##### Params:
 * `to`: The [Route](#route-object) object that will be changed to.
 * `from`: The current [Route](#route-object) object.